-Tourism Nova Scotia's strategic goal is to collaborate with industry stakeholders to reach \$4 billion in tourism revenues by 2024.
-The strategy has four pillars including attracting more first time visitors and investing in markets of highest return - those that will spend the most money in the province, both of which are strong positive indicators for the restaurant sector.
+Tourism Nova Scotia's (Tourism Nova Scotia is a division of the Nova Scotia Department of Communities, Culture, Tourism and Heritage) strategic goal, in place prior to the COVID-19 pandemic, was to collaborate with industry stakeholders to reach \$4 billion in tourism revenues by 2024.
+The strategy had four pillars including attracting more first-time visitors and investing in markets of highest return - those that will spend the most money in the province, both of which are strong positive indicators for the restaurant sector.
+At the time this manual was updated (winter 2023), the process of updating this strategy is underway.
+It will reflect global impacts related to the COVID-19 pandemic and plans for recovery and renewal.
+The strategy is likely to be completed later in 2023.
+Check Tourism Nova Scotia's website (www.tourismns.ca) for up-to-date information on this strategy.